Mu Ko Surin National Park, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Be sure to get the correct kind.
-A lot of adapters currently sold are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A, B, C and O. Make sure to choose the necessary kind.
+Many adapters available are just plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most countries.

 A portable power bank, like this one